 Second, the only way to know the actual specs of a tube is by having the spec sheet that the manufacturer provided for it.
 Spec sheets are ITAR controlled, so only US Citizens are allowed to see them, and the actual spec sheet with info cannot be openly listed to the public.
 Spec sheets "usually" come with new tubes that are sold commercially.
 I say "usually" because I've seen new tubes being sold without them.
 I personally feel it's a disservice to not provide a spec sheet on a new tube to a customer.
 Their thought could be that the customer is better off not knowing and will be happier not getting hung up on the specs.
 There's some truth in that, but knowing the specs, buyers will be able to relate it's performance to the specs, and will be better informed if they decide to buy more night vision.
 It also greatly helps resell.
 People want to know the specs.

 You might see sellers say they have "mil-spec" tubes.
 Calling tubes "mil-spec" can be misleading.
 The tubes the military gets have to meet the minimum specs outlined in their Omnibus (Omni) contract and pass an inspection.
 That's what you could call the "mil-spec".
 I'll keep using "mil-spec" just so you know what I'm referring to but I hate using it when it comes to tubes.
-I've seen dealers make digs at "commercial" versus "mil-spec" tubes, which to be honest is horseshit, because they're all commercial if they're being sold to you and me.
-I believe they're mostly referring to "commercial" tubes as ones with lower specs than "mil-spec" minimums but it's really just marketing spin because folks want to buy "mil-spec".
+I believe they're mostly referring to "commercial" tubes as ones with lower specs than "mil-spec" minimums but usually it's marketing spin because folks want to buy "mil-spec".
 Saying tubes meet Omni VIII "mil-spec" minimums would be the better way to phrase it but it's only useful if they list them or you know what the minimums are.

 The 3 specs thrown around the most are FOM (figure of merit), resolution (lp/mm), and signal to noise ratio (SNR).
 These specs and all the others are different for every individual tube because of how they're made.
 I'll put a web page at the bottom that goes into detail about how they're made.
 It's pretty wild.